 - Educates students to produce diagnostic images used for assessment and diagnosis of various medical conditions;

-- Encourages students through a variety of methods to be clinically competent, possess critical thinking skills, communicate effectively, both written and orally, and exhibit ethical and professional behavior; and
+- Encourages students through a variety of methods to be clinically competent, possess critical thinking skills, communicate effectively in both written and oral modalities, and exhibit ethical and professional behavior; and

 - Prepares the student to take the ARRT computed tomography certification examination and enter the workforce with the skills to work independently as Computed Tomography technologist.

 Employment outlook is excellent and many of our students gain employment in the field prior to completion of this certificate program.

 Graduates of this program are employed in hospitals, clinics, and imaging centers.

 Radiologic Technologist: $65,416 per year1

 Source: texaswages.com, median salary Gulf Coast region, 2019

 For more information, students may contact 281-476-1871 or CT Clinical Coordinator Albert Garcia at firstname.lastname@example.org.

 - Apply for admission to San Jacinto College through credit or continuing professional development (CPD);

 - Submit an Advanced Modality application to the Medical Imaging Department or CT Program Coordinator along with transcripts and other required documents; and